 Increase speed and the engine cuts in while still receiving assistance from the electric motor when required.
 Under hard acceleration, the electric motor instantaneously supplements the performance, but the transmission can get a bit noisy before calming down.

-For practicality, it goes without saying that and SUV is practical, even the more compact models like this one.
+For practicality, it goes without saying that an SUV is practical, even the more compact models like this one.
 It features standard roof rails for extra cargo capacity, while the folding, tumbling seats offer cargo space from 320 up the 1,231 litres of space.
 There are also other cubby holes, large central bin and various other compartments.

-The comprehensive complement of safety kit includes a pre-collision system with pedestrian detection, adaptive cruise control , lane departure alert with steering assist, road sign assist, and automatic high beam.
+The comprehensive safety kit includes a pre-collision system with pedestrian detection, adaptive cruise control , lane departure alert with steering assist, road sign assist, and automatic high beam.
 In addition there is a full complement of airbags and hill start assist.

 This is a premium car and as electric power continues to take over, it has plenty to offer.
-At a shade under £33k, it offers pretty good value for money,

 Lexus UX Premium pack with Navi